 Almost big enough: Meebook M8.
 7.8", 265g, Android 14, 300ppi, dark mode, warm light. $260, Cheap!
 It doesn't come with a case +$20 or pen +$40.
 But even still, $320 is cheaper than most in this category.
 Really, really strong contender.
 If that 0.6" difference to 8.2" is splitting hairs for you, get this.
 For me, 8.2" was already pushing it (10.3" is the ideal).

 Bigme B1051.
-Now we're in the last 3 contenders stretch.
 This guy is 10.3", Android 14, B&W 300 PPI, 435 grams (a smidge heavy, for B&W), $500-600.
-Now.
 Some users complain about its software: laggy, crashy.
 Others say it's great; or to suck it up since B1051 is such a close mark.
-I watched some YouTube showcase of the software woes, I found myself frowning and scratching my chin, and it was just slightly enough to tie-break me towards Viwoods.
-But if I end up returning Viwoods, I'll get Bigme next.
+The software concerns were enough to steer me away, but if you want pure B&W 300 PPI with a front-light, this is one of your few options.
 Note: I had to disable Adblock to use their website.
 That took me forever to figure out, I thought their website was broken!

 Viwoods Aipaper Mini vs iFLYTEK AINOTE Air 2